segmentio/segment-docs/src/privacy/consent-management/consent-in-unify.md

 - **If the value is `true`**: Your user consented to have their data used for this purpose
 - **If the value is `false`**: Your user did not consent to have their data used for this purpose
 - **If the value is `conflict`**: At the time this profile was merged, there was a conflict in the consent preferences recorded for a consent category.
-For more information about consent conflicts, see the [profile conflicts](#profile-conflicts) documentation.
+For more information about consent conflicts, see the [profile-level conflict](#profile-level-conflict) documentation.

 ## Troubleshooting consent preferences stored on the profile